Problem Parrots was established by 3 directors who combined have many years of experience within parrots rescue.

 In 2008 myself and 2 other members decided to start a welfare charity with the overall aim of EDUCATION, that would help owners BEFORE the need came to move their loved family parrot out of their home and into rescue as this was not going to be the best for the owner or parrot.
 This is where Problem Parrots Welfare Organisation came about.
 The aim is to support birds at home to prevent the need to move into rescues.

-I'm owned by a flock of macaws who keep me on my toes.
+I am currently owned by a flock of macaws and they most definitely keep me on my toes.

 Hollie: I grew up with small birds, budgies, tiels and lovies, then my auntie bought an african grey when I was a teenager and this was when my love for birds started.

 I worked for a rescue as a safehouse and ACO, and have been lucky enough to share my life with a majority of birds from budgies to macaws, this has given me lots of valuble hands on experience in changing behaviours that people may face with their birds.

 My own birds are all rescues and I'm owned by 2 umbrella cockatoos, 2 senegals, 4 conures, and an indian ringneck.